-A PDL with 0.25 thickness was assumed and an isotropic behavior was assigned to it.
-In terms of bone, two different types, namely cancellous and compact, were considered.
-As compact bone and lamina dura have same mechanical properties, both of them are modeled as compact bone.
-The edge of the alveolar crest was assumed 1.08 mm to CEJ of the bone.
-The marginal bone of this tooth was sheared exactly from the mid-center of the interdentally bone, as the purpose was simply to investigate the stress in canine.
-The mechanical properties of above components were assumed based on the values in Williams’ study (Table 2).
-A 63.2×23.4 mm bracket was designed in a way that, mesiodistally, the center of it is positioned on the center of buccal surface on the most prominent part of the crown.
+A PDL with 0.25 thickness was assumed and an isotropic behavior was assigned thereto.
+In terms of bone, two different types – cancellous and compact – were considered.
+As compact bone and lamina dura have the same mechanical properties, both were modeled as compact bone.
+The edge of the alveolar crest was assumed to be 1.08 mm to the CEJ of the bone.
+The marginal bone of this tooth was sheared exactly from the mid-center of the interdental bone, as the purpose was simply to investigate the stress in the canine.
+The mechanical properties of the above components were assumed based on the values in the study by Williams (Table 2).
+A 63.2×23.4 mm bracket was designed in a way that, mesiodistally, the center of it was positioned on the center of the buccal surface on the most prominent part of the crown.

-To design the tooth model, initially the labial, palatal, distal, and mesial views of given tooth were taken by scanner and converted into JPG files.
-After that the files were imported into Auto Cad, the boundary lines were plotted via spline curves.
-The plotted DWG files were generated and imported into Solid Work to produce 3-dimensional volumetric models of said tooth’s components (Figure 1).
-After the volumetric model of said tooth was completed, the output x-t file was imported into ANSYS.
+To design the tooth model, initially, the labial, palatal, distal, and mesial views of the given tooth were taken by scanner and converted into JPG files.
+After that, the files were imported into AutoCAD, the boundary lines were plotted via spline curves.
+The plotted DWG files were generated and imported into Solid Work to produce three-dimensional volumetric models of the said tooth’s components (Figure 1).
+After the volumetric model of the said tooth was completed, the output x-t file was imported into ANSYS.

 In the next stage, the meshing process was carried out.
-Due to the asymmetric geometry of the pulp and tooth, the meshes of solid92 were used for reconstruction of all components.
+Due to the asymmetric geometry of the pulp and tooth, the meshes of solid92 were used for reconstruction of all the components.
 The total number of meshes used in the model was 89402, and the total number of nodes was 101872 (Figure 1).
 To determine the optimum force, based on trial and error, the amount of force and torque changed in each analysis until the torque movement was reconstructed.
-The optimum force of 7 Newton and torque of 8 N.mm were obtained.
-Then, the principal and axial stresses in the tooth, shear stresses syz and principal stresses in the periodontal ligament, and principal bone stresses in compact and cancellous bones were examined.
-In principal and axial stresses, the negative mark indicates compressional stress and positive mark indicate tensile stress.
+The optimum force of 7 N and torque of 8 N.mm were obtained.
+Then, the principal and axial stresses in the tooth, shear stresses syz and principal stresses in the periodontal ligament, and principal bone stresses in the compact and cancellous bones were examined.
+In the principal and axial stresses, the negative mark indicates the compressional stress and the positive mark indicates the tensile stress.

 Findings

-Optimum force of 7 N and 8 N.mm of torque were obtained for producing torque movement using trial and error technique.
+An optimum force of 7 N and 8 N.mm of torque were obtained for producing torque movement using the trial and error technique.
 Based on this, the torque to force ratio of 4.11 was obtained (Figure 2).

-In axial stresses on labial view, the maximum stress occurred in the crown area where the force is applied and in the root the maximum stress occurred in cervical region.
+In the axial stresses on the labial view, the maximum stress occurred in the crown area where the force was applied, while, in the root, the maximum stress occurred in the cervical region.
 On the lingual view, stress was distributed smoothly (Figure 3).

-In principal stresses in the mesial view, the maximum stress was observed in the area where the force is applied.
-In labial view, the minimum stress was observed in incisal edge of the crown, root apex, and cervical region (Figure 4).
+In the principal stresses in the mesial view, the maximum stress was observed in the area where the force was applied.
+In the labial view, the minimum stress was observed on the incisal edge of the crown, root apex, and cervical region (Figure 4).

-The principal stresses in mesial view indicate that maximum stress was in the area where the force is applied, minimum stress was in cervical area of the crown, and maximum stress was in the cervical region in the root (Figure 5).
+The principal stresses in the mesial view indicate that the maximum stress was in the area where the force was applied, the minimum stress was in the cervical area of the crown, and the maximum stress was in the cervical region in the root (Figure 5).

-In PDL, the maximum principal stress was seen in form of a strip in labial region, and the minimum stress was observed in lingual area, in form of a strip, with an increasing trend towards cervical region (Figure 6).
+In PDL, the maximum principal stress was seen in the form of a strip in the labial region, and the minimum stress was observed in the lingual area, in the form of a strip, with an increasing trend towards the cervical region (Figure 6).